jeremiahsnapp/dev-lxc-platform/README.md

 workstation.
 Put your software packages in the `../downloads` directory on your workstation so you don't have to download them to the vm.

-The Vagrantfile is configured to mount the `~/.chef` directory from your workstation into the vm's `/root/.chef` directory.
-This makes it easy to have the same knife configurations available within the Vagrant vm.

 ### Consider **NOT** destroying the Vagrant vm.

 Vagrant will create a second disk to store the LXC containers in a Btrfs